byronpendason/byronpendason.github.io/_posts/2023-09-22-a-history-of-fyrnsidu.md

 categories: [Heathenry, heathen basics, heathen worldview, politics, updates]
 ---

-*Wes hāl!*[^1] Last month, I celebrated five years in Fyrnsidu, and I thought a good way to commemorate that was to write up a brief history of Fyrnsidu and it's predecessors.
+*Wes hāl!*[^1] Last month, I celebrated five years in Fyrnsidu, and I thought a good way to commemorate that would be to write up a brief history of Fyrnsidu and it's predecessors.
 On my home page, I define Fyrnsidu as "a modern religion based upon the religion of the pre-Christian Germanic tribes that settled in Britain in the fifth century of the common era."
 Today, we usually define it as Anglo-Saxon Heathenry, but it was originally meant as an alternative to Theodism.
 More on them in a bit though, first I want to explore the influences leading up to it.
 So let's dive right in!

 ## Ancient Roots